Key Takeaways

 Workplace Safety and Injuries

-Workers are entitled to a place of work that is free and safe of recognized dangers.
-Employers must be able to offer healthy, safe working conditions along with safety training and equipment required for the employer's business.
-Workers can appeal for an Occupational Safety and Health Administration (OSHA) examination if the worker believes the company has broken any kind of safety violations.
+Employees are entitled to a place of work that is free and safe of recognized dangers.
+Employers must be able to offer healthy, safe working conditions along with safety training and equipment required for the employer's business. employees can appeal for an Occupational Safety and Health Administration (OSHA) examination if the worker believes the company has broken any kind of safety violations.
 It is forbidden for employers to discipline, retaliate, or fire any employees who bring a complaint of dangerous or hazardous working circumstances.

 Employee Rights When Leaving a Job in Virginia

-• Workers may not be fired, for instance, for fault-finding about workplace hazards, overtime disruptions, or discrimination.
+• Employees may not be fired, for instance, for fault-finding about workplace hazards, overtime disruptions, or discrimination.
 If the worker gets fired or loses their position without fault (specifically, the employee did not willingly leave the job and was not fired for a significant misconduct), the worker will more than likely qualify for unemployment benefits in Virginia.

 • The employee must be able to meet certain eligibility requirements, as well as minimum earnings prerequisite.
 The worker will need to be able to look for work conscientiously to continue getting work benefits from the job.

 • If the worker is qualified, the employee will get a proportion of preceding salaries for 26 weeks while trying to find employment.
-A federal rule recognized as the Consolidated Omnibus Budget Reconciliation Act (COBRA) provides workers with the right to continue health insurance coverage, even after termination.
+A federal rule recognized as the Consolidated Omnibus Budget Reconciliation Act (COBRA) provides employees with the right to continue health insurance coverage, even after termination.

 Virginia Employee Rights

 Employment Law Division and The Virginia Labor are accountable for imposing several of the laws connected with Virginia employee rights.
-Employment Law Division and The Virginia Labor are obligated to make sure that they are enforcing the Payment of Wage Act in order to guarantee that workers of Virginia are paid the federal minimum wage on-time and in state-accepted income means.
+Employment Law Division and The Virginia Labor are obligated to make sure that they are enforcing the Payment of Wage Act in order to guarantee that employees of Virginia are paid the federal minimum wage on-time and in state-accepted income means.

 Through the subdivision’s Child Labor Division, the Virginia Labor and Employment Law Division—by utilizing VA employee rights-- help guarantee that young Virginians can seek employment in occupations that do not harm or intervene with the Young Virginians' scholastic objectives.